Zhaoxin-Guo/CPO-Tisa-lab1/README.md

 ### Implementation restrictions

-​	The capacity of Unrolled linked list is artificial and can not be customized
+The capacity of unrolled linked list is artificial and can not be customized.

 ### Advantages and disadvantages of unittest